theseptember6th/MY_MINOR_PROJECT/README.md

+#Description
-#Hi there!
+Hi there!
 This is my minor project, **Project Soccer Analysis**.
 In this project, I have pre-trained a **YOLOv5 model** on my custom dataset to analyze soccer matches.
 By utilizing this model along with various computer vision techniques, the project can process prerecorded soccer match videos and extract crucial metrics.

 ## Overview
 This project focuses on analyzing soccer matches using machine learning techniques.
 It employs YOLO for object detection, ByteTrack for player tracking, K-Means clustering for team assignment, and various computer vision techniques for ball possession estimation, speed calculation, and perspective transformation.
 The system is integrated with a Flask-based web application for easy interaction.